sspanak/tt9/docs/user-manual.md

 For several applications or devices, it is possible to enable special options, which will make Traditional T9 work better with them.
 You can find them at the end of each settings screen, under the Compatibility section.

 #### Alternative suggestion scrolling method
+_In: Settings → Appearance._

-On some devices, in Predictive Mode, you may not be able to see all suggestions, or may not be able to scroll the list to the end.
+On some devices, in Predictive Mode, you may not be able may not be able to scroll the list to the end, or you may need to scroll backward and forward several times until the last suggestion appears.
 The problem occurs sometimes on Android 9 or earlier.
 Enable the option, if you are experiencing this issue.

+#### Always on top
-_Available in: Settings → Appearance._
+_In: Settings → Appearance._

+On some phones, especially Sonim XP3plus (XP3900), Traditional T9 may not appear when you start to type, or it may be partially covered by the soft keys.
+In other cases, there may be white bars around it.
+The problem may occur in one particular application or all of them.
+To prevent it, enable the "Always on Top" option.

 #### Key repeat protection
+_In: Settings → Keypad._

 CAT S22 Flip and Qin F21 phones are known for their low-quality keypads, which degrade quickly over time and start registering multiple clicks for a single key press.
 You may notice this when typing or navigating the phone menus.

 For CAT phones the recommended setting is 50-75 ms. For Qin F21, try with 20-30 ms. If you are still experiencing the issue, increase the value a bit, but generally try to keep it as low as possible.

-_Available in: Settings → Keypad._

 _**Note:** The higher the value you set, the slower you will have to type.
 TT9 will ignore very quick key presses._

 _**Note 2:** Besides the above, Qin phones may also fail to detect long presses.
 Unfortunately, in this case, nothing can be done._

 #### Send messages with OK in Facebook Messenger
+_In: Settings → Initial Setup._

 Facebook Messenger fails to recognize the OK key on some devices, making it impossible to send messages with it.
 If you prefer to send messages using OK, instead of Messenger's own send button, enable this option.
 This ensures sending is possible on any phone.

-_Available in: Settings → Initial Setup._

 #### Send messages with OK in Google Chat
+_In: Settings → Initial Setup._

 Similar to the above, but for Google Chat.

-_Available in: Settings → Initial Setup._

 _This option is still experimental.
 It may sometimes fail to detect the "Send" button and click another one.
 If this starts happening, just close the chat and reopen it._